preyanshu/paythree_avax/README.md

 5.  **DeFi-Integrated Payroll**

-    -   Auto-stake salaries into Somnia-native DeFi protocols for passive yield.
+    -   Auto-stake salaries into Avalanche-native DeFi protocols for passive yield.

  6.  **ZK-Powered Privacy Layer**

      -  Use zero-knowledge proofs to verify payouts occurred without revealing individual employee salaries, protecting privacy while maintaining transparency.

-# Value to the Somnia Ecosystem
+# Value to the Avalanche Ecosystem

-PayThree is a flagship utility dApp that amplifies Somnia's strengths and drives ecosystem growth.
+PayThree is a flagship utility dApp that amplifies Avalanche's strengths and drives ecosystem growth.

-## 1. Showcasing Somnia's Low-Fee, High-Speed Network
+## 1. Showcasing Avalanche's Low-Fee, High-Speed Network

-Batch payouts and ESOP distributions become near-instant and cost-effective, demonstrating Somnia's scalable Layer 2 design for high-volume transactions.
+Batch payouts and ESOP distributions become near-instant and cost-effective, demonstrating Avalanche's scalable architecture for high-volume transactions.

 ## 2. Driving On-Chain Activity

-Every payout, ESOP vesting, and claim increases Somnia's daily active users and transaction count, boosting network health metrics that attract developers and investors.
+Every payout, ESOP vesting, and claim increases Avalanche's daily active users and transaction count, boosting network health metrics that attract developers and investors.

 ## 3. Expanding Use Cases Beyond DeFi

-PayThree introduces HR, payroll, and corporate finance as new categories, broadening Somnia's ecosystem diversity and showcasing its versatility.
+PayThree introduces HR, payroll, and corporate finance as new categories, broadening Avalanche's ecosystem diversity and showcasing its versatility.

-## 4. Attracting Organizations & Teams to Somnia
+## 4. Attracting Organizations & Teams to Avalanche

-Companies and DAOs using PayThree naturally onboard employees and contractors onto Somnia, expanding the user base organically through payroll adoption.
+Companies and DAOs using PayThree naturally onboard employees and contractors onto Avalanche, expanding the user base organically through payroll adoption.

-## 5. Future Integrations that Strengthen Somnia's Position
+## 5. Future Integrations that Strengthen Avalanche's Position

-Our roadmap includes AI-powered payroll agents, ZK-based privacy verification, and fiat on/off-ramps all built natively on Somnia, cementing it as the go-to chain for Web3 payroll infrastructure.
+Our roadmap includes AI-powered payroll agents, ZK-based privacy verification, and fiat on/off-ramps all built natively on Avalanche, cementing it as the go-to chain for Web3 payroll infrastructure.